Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Save often, especially before big fights

 Even modern releases are more convenient than old disc installs, Sacred 2 can still surprise you with tough enemies.
-Save before boss fights, dungeons, and long trips away from towns.
+Save before bosses, dungeons, and long trips away from towns.

-A classic fantasy RPG with lots of personality
+A classic fantasy RPG with plenty of personality

-Sacred 2 isn’t perfect, but it offers a big world, meaningful class choices, plentiful loot, and an adventurous spirit that doesn’t try to copy every other action RPG.
+Sacred 2 isn’t perfect, but it offers what still makes it worth playing: a big world, meaningful class choices, tons of loot, and an adventurous spirit that doesn’t try to imitate every other action RPG.

 The Remaster makes the most sense today if you want to experience Sacred 2 on a modern PC.
-The original still has nostalgic value, but new players should choose an official digital edition rather than old unofficial downloads.
+The original still carries nostalgic value, but new players should choose an official digital release over old, unofficial downloads.

 Martin Jørgensen